ufwt/VulChecker_tmp/README.md

 ```

 but there are many options controlling the hyperparameters.
-Run `vulchecker train --help` to see the available options.
+Run `hector train --help` to see the available options.

 The model is writetn into the directory `real-world-121-model` in this example.
 This directory can exist, but, if it does, it must be empty.